-- we may not be able to demonstrate to the FDA's satisfaction that our products are safe and effective for their intended uses; - the data from our pre-clinical studies and clinical trials may be insufficient to support clearance or approval, where required; and - the manufacturing process or facilities we use may not meet applicable requirements.
+- we may not be able to demonstrate to the FDA's satisfaction that our products are safe and effective for their intended uses: - the data from our pre-clinical studies and clinical trials may be insufficient to support clearance or approval, where required; and - the manufacturing process or facilities we use may not meet applicable requirements.

 In addition, the FDA may change its clearance and approval policies, adopt additional regulations or revise existing regulations, or take other actions which may prevent or delay approval or clearance of our products under development or impact our ability to modify our currently approved or cleared products on a timely basis.
-For example, the FDA recently initiated changes to the pre-market clearance process in response to internal and external concerns regarding the 510(k) program.
-On October 1, 2012, the FDA implemented changes through the Medical Device User Fee Amendments of 2012, which impose more restrictive review and acceptance criteria.
-These and possible future changes impose additional regulatory requirements upon us which could delay our ability to obtain new 510(k) clearances, increase the costs of compliance, or restrict our ability to maintain our current clearances.
+It is also possible that, if we obtain new FDA regulatory clearances or approvals, the clearances or approvals may contain limitations on the indicated uses or may prohibit certain uses which may impact the marketability of the product.

-Any delay in, or failure to receive or maintain, clearance or approval for our products under development could prevent us from generating revenue from these products or achieving profitability.
+Any delay in, or failure to receive or maintain, clearance or approval for our medical device products under development could prevent us from generating revenue from these products or achieving profitability.
 Additionally, the FDA and other regulatory authorities have broad enforcement powers.
 Regulatory enforcement or inquiries, or other increased scrutiny on us, could dissuade some surgeons from using our products and adversely affect our reputation and the perceived safety and efficacy of our products.